-Treating and dyeing fabric is a lengthy process that consists of several stages.
-At our dye works, it all starts with Birthe, who is a master dyer.
-Before a new dye project can start, Birthe makes a ‘recipe’ for how the material should be processed and which ingredients should go into it to achieve the desired color for the selected fabric.
-Of course, she ensures that all ingredients are as environmentally and skin-friendly as possible.
+Treating and dyeing fabric is a long process consisting of several stages.
+At our dyeworks it all starts with Birthe, our master dyer.
+Before a new dye project starts, Birthe makes a ‘recipe’ for the processing of the material and which ingredients should go into it to achieve the desired fabric colour.
+Of course, Birthe ensures that all the ingredients are as environmentally and skin-friendly as possible.

-With Birthe’s recipe in hand, the fabric is now ready for treatment and dyeing.
-Treatments and dyeing are done in the same machines.
-If the fabric is wool, the wool first undergoes an enzyme treatment to remove scratchy hairs, after which it is dyed.
-This all takes place under supervision to ensure that everything goes according to plan.
+With Birthe’s ‘recipe’ developed, the fabric is now ready to be treated and dyed, which is done in the same machine.
+If the fabric is wool, it firstly undergoes an enzyme treatment process to remove itchy hairs before being dyed.
+This entire process is supervised to ensure everything goes to plan.

-Next, the wool is centrifuged, and the cotton is pressed.
-The fabric goes through a machine, where it is dried.
-This is particularly important in regard to wool, as the wool shrinks 20-25% here.
-This helps ensure that the wool will shrink no more than 5% after being sewn and having reached the customer.
+Next the wool is centrifuged, and the cotton is pressed.
+The fabric goes through a machine where it is dried.
+This is especially important for wool, as the wool shrinks by 20-25% at this stage.
+This helps ensure the wool does not shrink more than 5% once it has been sewn and sent to the customer.

-Material that will be stored on bolts is then placed on a fabric rack.
-The fabric that will be made into things like T-shirts is instead placed in a different machine that presses it into small rectangles.
+Then the material that will be stored on bolts is placed on a fabric rack and the fabric which will be made into products such as T-shirts, is placed in a different machine to be pressed into small rectangles.

-Now, the material is ready to be sent to Lithuania, where it is cut, sewn, packaged and sent home to the warehouse in Herning.
+The material is now ready to be sent to Lithuania, where it will be cut, sewn, packaged, and sent home to the warehouse in Herning.